What is FIFO method?

 What are the disadvantages of the FIFO method?

 In comparison to other methods such as LIFO, the FIFO method can result in higher income tax for the businesses to pay as there is a large gap between the costs and profits.
+In case of inflation, the increased number is used for the cost of goods sold COGS calculation, instead of the actual costs.

 What is the difference between FIFO and LIFO methods?